-With Joshua Tree's social media–ready backdrop, it's no surprise that the city's become an increasingly popular getaway.
-Characterized by its washed-out color palette, bare roads, and open sky (stars included!), it's a welcome respite for any city dweller.
-Joshua Tree gives the feeling that, in its infinite space, a number of hidden treasures are waiting to be discovered.
-Whether you're an L.A. local looking for a weekend trip or an East Coaster in search of a desert getaway, read on for 13 of the best things to do in Joshua Tree.
+Characterized by its washed-out color palette, bare roads, and open sky (stars included!), it's no surprise that Joshua Tree has become a welcome respite for any city dweller.
+The vast land gives the feeling that, in its infinite space, a number of hidden treasures are waiting to be discovered.
+Surprisingly, this hot spot is an ideal destination to experience on a budget—there's plenty of fun to be had without paying a dime.

 If you can, the best way to make your way to Joshua Tree is via car.
 Drive slow, take in the energy of the desert, and watch as its vastness surrounds you.
 I made my way over in a Chevrolet Traverse, a vehicle with ample cargo space that was perfect for road tripping.
 Pack in all of your essentials, and hit the road.